Senj: History

 In the fall of 1943, during World War II, when Fascist Italy capitulated, the Partisans took control of Senj and used it as a supply port.
 Subsequently, the Luftwaffe started bombarding the town.
 By the end of the year they had demolished over half of the buildings in town and inflicted heavy civilian casualties.

 Climate

 Senj has a temperate climate which is usually described as temperate Oceanic or Marine west coast, with mild, windy winters and relatively dry and warm summers.
-According to the Köppen climate classification it falls within a cool, dry-summer subtropical zone (Csb), with cool-summer Mediterranean characteristics such as its usually dry summers.
+According to the Köppen (and Trewartha) climate classification it falls within a subtropical zone (Köppen Cfa/Trewartha Cf), with Mediterranean characteristics such as its slightly drier summers.

+Since records began in 1949, the highest temperature recorded at the local weather station at an elevation of 26 m was 39.7 C, on 22 July 2015.
+The coldest temperature was -16.6 C, on 10 February 1956.

 Economy

 Modern Senj is a seaside tourist town.
 Primary industries are fishing, boating, and tourism.